Mariners salvage last game of trip by shutting out Yankees

 Cal Raleigh, who was following Kelenic in the batting order, watched the ordeal with a bemused look on his face.
 After the 10-minuteish delay, the rookie catcher shrugged off a pair of fouled-off cutters and yanked an 0-2 curveball into left field.
 Haniger easily scored on the play and it appeared that Seager had beaten a terrific throw home from Joey Gallo as Barrett called him safe on the close play.
 However, a replay review overturned the call on the field.
 Seager was out and the Mariners lead went from 3-0 to 2-0.

+“It was a very long road trip,” said Kyle Seager.
+“You knew going into it that it was, you know, going to be long just in the amount of days you’re going to be away from family and the travels is real, crossing a quite a few time zones there.
+It was a tough one.
+We certainly didn’t win as many games as we hoped to, but I think everybody’s excited to go home.”

-Seattle got solid if not lengthy start from lefty Yusei Kikuchi, who displayed renewed life on his fastball and cutter, but not quite the command he would prefer.
+Seattle got solid if not lengthy start from Kikuchi, who displayed renewed life on his fastball and cutter, but not quite the efficiency he would prefer.

 Kikuchi pitched five shutout innings, allowing four hits with three walks and six strikeouts.
 He needed 97 pitches to get through his outing, throwing only 57 strikes.
 Though the Mariners would contend he threw at least five or six more strikes that weren’t called based on the evolving strike zone of Barrett.

 The Mariners bullpen, which has been through its share of innings pitched with varying results on this road trip, kept the Yankees scoreless.
-After right-hander Casey Sadler allowed the first two hitters to reach base in the sixth and then got an out, Servais turned to Paul Sewald.
+After Sadler allowed the first two hitters to reach base in the sixth and then got an out, Servais turned to Sewald.
 The man of many sliders struck out Brett Gardner and D.J.
 LeMahieu to end the sixth.
 He worked a 1-2-3 seventh with strikeouts of Aaron Judge and Joey Gallo.

+“I don’t know if I’ve ever seen a relief pitcher flip the momentum in the game like Paul Sewald was able to do today,” Servais said.
+“It’s not just that we got him in the game, but it’s what he did when he got in there — the big strikeouts.
+He’s been so critical to our season and what he’s been able to do.”

 Drew Steckenrider pitched the final two innings to secure the shutout and get the save.
-He froze Judge with a curveball for a called strike three with Gardner on second base to end the game.
+He needed just five pitches to get through the eighth, which allowed Servais to put him back out for another inning.
+Steckenrider allowed a one-out single to Brett Gardner, but came back to retire D.J.
+LeMahieu on a groundout and struck out Judge with a curveball for a called strike three to end the game.”

+“Steck’s got a great mindset when he goes out there,” Servais said.
+“It doesn’t really matter where he’s pitching, he goes after you — ‘Hear it is.
+I challenge you to go ahead and hit it.’
+And that’s what you have to do in this ballpark.
+If you get a little anxious and try to pitch on the edges or are worried about their power or the size of the ballpark, it usually doesn’t work out well.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.